xpack-dev-tools/openocd-xpack/website/docs/getting-started/index.md

 it provides the platform specific binaries as
 [release assets](https://github.com/xpack-dev-tools/openocd-xpack/releases).

-In addition to the the binary archives and the package metadata, this project also includes the
+In addition to the binary archives and the package metadata, this project also includes the
 [build scripts](https://github.com/xpack-dev-tools/openocd-xpack/tree/xpack/scripts).